Join the Lab

 Undergraduate Research Assistants

-We are looking for bright and motivated undergraduates who are interested in learning more about the cognitive neuroscience of emotion, decision making and memory.
+We are looking for bright and motivated USC undergraduates who are interested in learning more about the cognitive neuroscience of emotion, decision making and memory.
 As an Undergraduate Research Assistant in the USC Emotion & Cognition Lab, you would work closely with other members of the lab on one or more of our ongoing research projects.
 Your involvement would include running experiment sessions with participants, helping to enter, code and analyze data, preparing stimuli for projects and doing literature searches.
 There is also the opportunity to get involved in neuroimaging (fMRI) research.
 Research assistants typically volunteer their time or earn course credit for working in the lab, rather than being paid.
 Because of the training involved in becoming a research assistant in our lab, we ask for a minimum 12 hour commitment per week, usually for at least two semesters.
+Unfortunately, we do not have the capacity to take on research assistants who are not affiliated with USC.
 If you are interested in gaining research experience by working in our lab please apply with this application link.
 You are also welcome to call us at 213-740-9543 or email us at matherlab@usc.edu for more information.

 Prospective Graduate Students

-We recruit from four different Ph.D. programs at USC:
+We recruit from five different Ph.D. programs at USC:

-Given this broad scope, we unfortunately are unable to correspond with prospective students before they apply other than to answer specific logistical questions.
-However, once you have applied, please email Mara Mather to let her know to look out for your application.
+If you apply, please email Mara Mather to let her know to look out for your application.
 In the meantime, here is some information/guidance that we hope you find helpful.

 Our lab is currently working on the following research questions:

-- How do older adults’ exhibit a positivity effect in despite their low heart rate variability?
+3. How do older adults’ exhibit a positivity effect in despite their low heart rate variability?
 The positive psychology movement studies psychological flourishing to learn how to optimize well-being.
 From this perspective, emotional functioning in aging is a rich vein to tap.
 Older adults typically experience better moods and less of a negativity bias in attention and memory than younger adults and do so even as heart rate variability — a robust marker of psychological well-being — declines significantly.
 About 20 years ago, we identified a positivity effect in older adults’ attention and memory (Charles et al., 2003; Mather & Carstensen, 2003; Mather & Carstensen, 2005).
-One explanation that can account for many of the findings is that, due to a sense of limited time, older adults chronically focus more on emotional goals than do younger adults.
-Importantly, according to this goal-directed account, older adults need prefrontal cognitive control resources to implement their emotional goals.
-Indeed, giving people a cognitive load during viewing emotional pictures eliminates the age-related positivity effect (Joubert et al., 2018; Knight et al., 2007; Mantantzis et al., 2018; Mather & Knight, 2005).
-However, we have recent findings that challenge this account, as we see a positivity effect that emerges in early attention, before cognitive control would be expected to operate— and despite its early timing, it also is disrupted by a cognitive load (Kennedy et al., 2019).
-We have also found that a heart rate variability intervention increases both younger and older adults’ positive memory biases and that baseline individual differences in heart rate variability are strongly associated with positive recognition biases.
-These links between heart rate variability and positive biases fit with the general literature on heart rate variability, but are surprising in the context of aging, as older adults show marked declines in heart rate variability.
-We are currently planning studies to examine underlying mechanisms that might account for these relationships.
+We currently are examining how the age-related positivity effect can occur despite older adults’ marked declines in heart rate variability (Mather, 2023 preprint) – as lower heart rate variability is typically associated with less positive emotion.

 We would love to have you join our lab if you are interested in these or related research questions and have the following skills/traits (or are interested in developing them!):